|News and Comments:

 me time and money.
 While prolapses have more than one cause, short or missing tails predispose lambs to

 rectal prolapses.
-In the last 13 years I have fed over 4000 purchased lambs.
+I have fed over 4000 purchased lambs.

 In my earlier years, I bought many lambs with very short docks.